Tusk Trust: Tusk Trustees

-Alexander Rhodes (Chairman) – Alexander is Head of Purpose at Mishcon de Reya, where he provides strategic Environmental, Social and Governance (ESG) advice.
+The Chairman of the Tusk Board is Alexander Rhodes.
+He is also Head of Purpose at Mishcon de Reya, providing strategic Environmental, Social, and Governance (ESG) advice.
 He was the founding CEO of Stop Ivory and head of the Secretariat to the inter-governmental Elephant Protection Initiative.
 He joined Tusk’s Board in 2014, and was appointed Chairman in 2020.

-Other board members are Dr Susan Canney, Sarah Fairbairn, Patrick Harverson, Phillip Ihenacho, Beatrice Karanja, Deborah Meaden, Nick Tims, Nick Maughan, and Mark Tyndall.
+Other board members are Dr Susan Canney, Patrick Harverson, Beatrice Karanja, Nick Maughan, Jill May, Deborah Meaden, and Mark Tyndall.